ppy/osu-wiki/news/2023/2023-10-08-osu-mania-world-cup-2023.md

 We'd like to have a final round of applause for everyone who was involved into making this possible.
 We really hope to see you guys next year.
 The sky is the limit!
 And while 10 years have passed, the tournament's ambitions will only keep increasing.
 Special thanks to the staff team for blowing everyone's expectations out of the water.

-If you'd like to know more, all the tournament's relevant information can be found on (its-wiki-page-here), alongside all the statistics and details for all data nerds out there.
+If you'd like to know more, all the tournament's relevant information can be found on the [wiki page](https://osu.ppy.sh/wiki/en/Tournaments/MWC/2023_4K), alongside all the statistics and details for all data nerds out there.
 For now, we close another chapter in this tournament's history.
 We hope the up-and-coming *osu!
-World Cup 2023* gets to be as amazing as this year mania's edition has been.
+World Cup 2023* gets to be as amazing as this year's 4K osu!mania edition has been.

 See you around!